kyldvs/boil/README.md

 ### 5. Styling

   My personal preference is stylus.
-Specify the stylesheets in `views/css.jade`
+Specify the stylesheets in `views/css.jade`.

 ### 6. Jade

-  There is a very simple jade file to act as an entrance point into the application. `views/index.jade` doesn't have any major html, instead mount different jsx classes onto `#content`, see `public/main.coffee`
+  There is a very simple jade file to act as an entrance point into the application. `views/index.jade` doesn't have any major html, instead mount different react classes onto `#content`, see `public/main.coffee`.